 Your qualification from Leiden University is respected by organisations worldwide.
-Our graduates enjoy successful careers thanks to their broad and global mind-sets, their specialised and in-depth knowledge, and their strong critical thinking skills.
+But that's not the only advantage of studying at Leiden.
 We challenge you to think harder, analyse more deeply, and devise new, creative solutions.
 Our graduates are equipped to solve the challenges facing society now and in the future.